jliu88/analysis_console/README.md

 Requires Bokeh and panda

 Copy analysis_console.py to a local directory and import with another program.
-Then call the run method and go to the console to run.
-See Running for how to run in the console. for example:

-x = analaysis_console.tools(df, metric)

-x.run()

-See example.py for additional examples

 ## Usage
 Create a script that imports analsyis_console and feed it parameters.